-One of the most common factors that can lead to cybersecurity incidents is a security misconfiguration in software or application settings.
+One of the most common factors that can lead to cybersecurity incidents is a security misconfiguration vulnerability in software or application settings.
 The default settings that come with the implementation of these tools and solutions are often not configured securely, and many organizations do not invest the time and resources into ensuring that they are.

 Industry Standards and Organizations